armadaproject/armada/client/python/README.md

 Prerequisites:

 For building the python client:
-In the repo level, run `make python` then `cd client/python` and lastly run `pip install` to install the client from git with all necessary dependencies.
+In the repo level, run `make python` then `cd client/python` and lastly run `pip install .` to install the client from git with all necessary dependencies.

 1) pyenv
    - Sets up local python environment for supporting multiple python environments